niy/kobosync/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability in KoboSync, please report it via [GitHub Security Advisories](https://github.com/niy/kobosync/security/advisories/new)
+If you believe you have found a security vulnerability in Kobold, please report it via [GitHub Security Advisories](https://github.com/niy/kobold/security/advisories/new)

 **Please do not report security vulnerabilities through public GitHub issues.**